+CHAPTER 16.
+PUBLIC HEALTH.
 ARTICLE 29B.
-HEALTH CARE AUTHORITY.
+HEALTH CARE AUTHORITY. §16-29B-28.

-§16-29B-28.
 Review of Cooperative agreements.

-- (a) Definitions.
-As used in this section the following terms have the following meanings: - (1) "Academic medical center" means an accredited medical school, one or more faculty practice plans affiliated with the medical school or one or more affiliated hospitals which meet the requirements set forth in 42 C. F. R. 411.355(e). - (2) "Accredited academic hospital" means a hospital or health system that sponsors four or more approved medical education programs. - (2) (3) "Cooperative agreement" means an agreement between a qualified hospital which is a member of an academic medical center and one or more other hospitals or other health care providers.
-The agreement shall provide for the sharing, allocation, consolidation by merger or other combination of assets, or referral of patients, personnel, instructional programs, support services and facilities or medical, diagnostic, or laboratory facilities or procedures or other services traditionally offered by hospitals or other health care providers. - (3) (4) "Commercial health plan" means a plan offered by any third party payor that negotiates with a party to a cooperative agreement with respect to patient care services rendered by health care providers. - 16 (4) (5) "Health care provider" means the same as that term is defined in section three of this article. - 18 (5) (6) "Teaching hospital" means a hospital or medical center that provides clinical education and training to future and current health professionals whose main building or campus is located in the same county as the $\underline{a}$ main campus of a medical school operated by a state university.
+1 (a) Definitions. - As used in this section the following terms have the following meanings: 2 (1) "Academic medical center" means an accredited medical school, one or more faculty 3 practice plans affiliated with the medical school or one or more affiliated hospitals which meet the 4 requirements set forth in 42 C. F. R. 411.355(e).
+5 (2) "Accredited academic hospital" means a hospital or health system that sponsor four or 6 more approved medical education programs.
+7 (3) "Cooperative agreement" means an agreement between a qualified hospital which is a 8 member of an academic medical center and one or more other hospitals or other health care 9 providers.
+The agreement shall provide for the sharing, allocation, consolidation by merger or 10 other combination of assets, or referral of patients, personnel, instructional programs, support 11 services and facilities or medical, diagnostic, or laboratory facilities or procedures or other 12 services traditionally offered by hospitals or other health care providers.
+13 (4) "Commercial health plan" means a plan offered by any third party payor that negotiates 14 with a party to a cooperative agreement with respect to patient care services rendered by health 15 care providers.
+16 (5) "Health n care provider" me eans the same as that term is defined in section three of this 17 article.
+18 "Hospital" means a facility lic ensed pursuant t o the provisions of §16 B-3-1 et seq. of this 19 code